-Some of the questions that should be asked before housing your server are
+Some questions that should be asked before housing your server are

 - Who has physical access to my server?
 The monitoring team?
 Yes.
 Brenda from accounting?
 NO! not good.
-Knowing in advance who can touch the server answers a lot of questions out of the gate.
+Knowing in advance who can touch the server answers many questions out of the gate.